ucc23/updt_UCC/README.md

 3. Run the `G_UCC_versions_check.py` script

 This script checks the old UCC DB versus the new one to flag possible issues for attention.
-It needs to be manually updated for whatever issues are trying to be found.
+It needs to be manually updated for whatever issues we are trying to find.

 ### Summary